 Today, I am discussing how to help a student with error correction.
 Feedback is given immediately to students whenever you are implementing the Orton-Gillingham approach.
 Ultimately, we want students to be able to pick up on their own errors and correct them.
 They need to be able to articulate why they are making a change in order to correct an error.

-I’m going to break the types of error corrections into sections, so you can either read them all or skim to the one you really need for your student right away.
+I’m going to break the types of error corrections into sections, so you can either read them all or skim to the section you really need for your student right away.

-- What do you think is the root cause for the error?
+- What do you think is the root cause of the error?

 - Is the error possibly related to your lesson pacing?
-Could you have spent more time on a prior lesson, or reviewing more?
+Could you have spent more time on a prior lesson, or reviewed more?
 Which progression for Orton-Gillingham lessons are you following?